OnRecruitnl/trackingcodes/README.md

 // It is important however that the snippet above is present just
 // before the closing </head> tag in the HTML.
 //
-// Add Pixel apply start event to click on apply button
+// Add 'apply-start' event to click on apply button
 //
 // After 'track' and 'apply-start', the element can be given as 3rd argument.
 As 4th argument
 // you can specify which text it should contain.